SubhashisBD/EventDash/README.md

 ## MY Approach-

--Gathered mock data from BookMyShow, including images and other relevant details, and structured it into an array of objects -Implemented a search bar with case-insensitive filtering to enhance user experience.
+**Gathered mock data from BookMyShow, including images and other relevant details, and structured it into an array of objects**
+**Implemented a search bar with case-insensitive filtering to enhance user experience.**
--Added a toggle button to switch between dark and light modes on click.
+**Added a toggle button to switch between dark and light modes on click.**
--Ensured the UI is fully responsive across different screen sizes.
+**Ensured the UI is fully responsive across different screen sizes.**
--Deployed the project on Vercel for seamless access and sharing.
+**Deployed the project on Vercel for seamless access and sharing.**

 - **Next.js** is used for server-side rendering, routing, and SEO.
 - **Tailwind CSS** provides utility-first, responsive, and modern styling.